This thread was archived. Please ask a new question if you need help.

 It is not for requesting development action or attention

 Sorry I am not intending to be offensive I am trying to encourage you to stay within the forum guidelines.
 May I suggest you to take the time to read the forum guidelines please.
-Forum rules and guidelines
+Mozilla Support rules and guidelines

 - Posts in the Firefox support forum must be either questions about the use of Firefox or answers to those questions ....